 It is a partnership of 12 community public libraries and 52 school libraries.

-To find resources for library trustees, please visit the Saskatchewan Library Trustees' Association website.
+To find more resources, please visit the Saskatchewan Library Association website.